SoftwareBrothers/better-docs/README.md

 `@component` plugin creates an entry file: `.entry.js` in your _docs_ output folder.
 Sometimes you might want to add something to it.
 You can do this by passing: `component.entry` option, which is an array of strings.

-So let's say you want to add `babel-polyfill` to your bundle.
+So let's say you want to add `babel-polyfill` and 'bulma.css' framework to your bundle.
 You can do it like this:

 ```json
 // jsdoc.json